AdobeDocs/commerce-cloud-service.en/help/cloud-guide/launch/steps.md

 ## Test the live store

-Complete a few UAT tests in your live store to confirm everything is loading and actions complete correctly.
+Complete a few UAT tests in your live store to confirm that everything is loading and actions complete correctly.
 For a list of tests, see [Test deployment](https://devdocs.magento.com/cloud/live/stage-prod-test.html).

 ## Post-Launch

-Adobe will activate checks and monitor the site to ensure all services and access are in the green.
-We remain on hand as needed to walk-through and check all system logs, services, caching, and functions are working as you and your customers need.
+Adobe checks and monitors the site to ensure that all services and access are in the green.
+We remain on hand as needed to walk through and check that all system logs, services, caching, and functions are working as you and your customers need.

 If any issues occur, create and track issues with Support.
 Include as much information as possible including date/time, specific feature with a problem, symptoms and odd behaviors, extensions, and so on.
-We will investigate the logs, the issue, and work with you to resolve quickly as possible.
+We investigate the logs, the issue, and work with you to resolve quickly as possible.